Skip to main content

 Murano

 Of Venice’s 100-plus outlying islands, the group that forms Murano is the most famous.
-This tight cluster of small islands has been the center of the Floating City’s historic glassmaking industry since 1291, when the city center’s glass factories were forcibly moved across the lagoon—just north of Venice proper—after a number of devastating fires.
-Today, travelers visit Murano to see how expertly trained artisans blow glass into exquisite stemware, chandeliers, vases, and sculptures.
-Those particularly interested in the history of glassmaking should stop by the Museo del Vetro, which traces the art back to ancient Egypt.
+This tight cluster of islets has been the center of the city’s historic glassmaking industry since 1291.
+Today, travelers visit Murano to see how master artisans blow glass into exquisite stemware, chandeliers, vases, and sculptures.
+The island is also home to the Glass Museum (Museo del Vetro), which traces the art back to ancient Egypt.

 The best way to visit Murano is on a boat tour of the Venice islands.
 These tours make stops on Murano to see traditional glassblowing, the island of Burano, famous for its lace-making, and Torcello, believed to be the first populated island in the Venetian lagoon.
 Private tours let you enjoy a boat ride across the lagoon, visits to artisan workshops and factories accompanied by an expert tour guide, and a bit of free time for shopping and exploring without having to navigate Venice’s complex vaporetto (ferry) system between the islands.